 CORPORATE TAX REBATE

-Every Singapore company will be eligible for a 30% Singapore corporate tax rebate from YA 2013 to YA 2015, capped at S$30,000 per year of assessment (YA).
+Every Singapore company will be eligible for a 30% corporate tax rebate from YA 2013 to YA 2015, capped at S$30,000 per year of assessment (YA).
 In addition, newly-formed companies will still be eligible for the full or partial Start-up Tax Exemption (SUTE) Scheme.

 We’ve decided to illustrate the changes graphically to help our clients and followers have a better understanding of the most important changes pertaining to doing business announced during the Budget statement.
 Understanding these changes can then help them pivot their strategies and adjust their employment and growth plans for the coming years.”